senzhaocode/FuSViz/README.md

 #### NOTE: For Linux OS, some libraries need to be installed properly before setup FuSViz.

-1. Install software library [OpenSSL](https://www.openssl.org) - a depedency of R package [openssl](https://cran.r-project.org/web/packages/openssl/index.html)
+1. Install software library [OpenSSL](https://www.openssl.org) - a dependency of R package [openssl](https://cran.r-project.org/web/packages/openssl/index.html)

-    * For Debian or Ubuntu, `sudo apt-get install -y libssl-dev`
-    * For Fedora, CentOS or RHEL, `sudo yum install openssl-devel`
+    * For Debian or Ubuntu, `sudo apt-get install -y libssl-dev`; For Fedora, CentOS or RHEL, `sudo yum install openssl-devel`
     * If root privillege is not available, users have to download [source code](https://github.com/openssl/openssl) and install at $HOME directory.
 For example,

             ./Configure --prefix=/OpenSSL_path --openssldir=/OpenSSL_path/ssl